NikolaiT/incolumitas/content/Security/browser-based-port-scanning.md

 Based on the script above, it seems that the accuracy is fine grained enough to test network timing.

 To measure network and socket timeouts, we need single digit millisecond accuracy.
-According to the hacker news link above, chrome has accuracy of *accurate to 100us*.
-This is more than enough.
+According to the hacker news link above, chrome has accuracy of **accurate to 100us**.
+This is more than enough for our use case.

 ### Port Scanning with Web Sockets